 It is assumed that all health care professionals respect the legal and ethical rights of patients/clients, in all care giving situations.
 It should not be necessary to sign separate statements, indicating adherence to basic principles.
 However, a number of institutions feel it necessary to have signed statements.
-Rather than have students sign several statements, the following statement will apply to all classroom activities and clinical agencies, in particular to:
+Rather than have students sign several statements, the following statement will apply to all classroom activities, clinical agencies, public and private agencies, and physician offices.